 I love dressing in the summer- Cute dresses and skirts with a cardigan on top.

 Winter dressing is so boring.
-I do love knitwear but I hate having to bundle up every time I leave the house.posted almost 2 years ago
+I do love knitwear but I hate having to bundle up every time I leave the house.posted over 2 years ago

 I’m having the same problem!
 We’re having record low temps here in Utah this season, so it’s been tough to break out of the skinny jean and a sweater rut.